Overview of Pachyonychia Congenita

 The most common features of PC include:

-• Thickened nails.
-Not all nails are affected in every patient with PC, and some people do not have any thickened nails.
-But the vast majority of patients have some affected nails.
+- Thickened nails.
+Not all nails are affected in every person with the disorder, and some people do not have any thickened nails.
+But most people with PC have some affected nails.

 Less common features of PC include:

-• White film on the throat, resulting in a hoarse voice.
+- White film on the throat, resulting in a hoarse cry or voice.
+The condition can block the airway and become life-threatening, requiring immediate medical attention.

-• Intense pain on first bite (“first bite syndrome”).
-The pain is near the jaw or ears and lasts 15–25 seconds when beginning to eat or swallow.
-This is more common in younger children and may cause feeding difficulties for some infants.
-It typically goes away during the teenage years.
+- Intense pain on first bite (“first bite syndrome”).
+The pain is near the jaw or ears and lasts 15 to 25 seconds when beginning to eat or swallow.
+This is more common in younger children, is often linked with ear problems, and may cause feeding difficulties for some infants.
+It typically lessens as children get older.

 Causes of Pachyonychia Congenita

 Pachyonychia congenita is caused by mutations in genes that encode keratins, proteins that are the main structural components of skin, nails, and hair.
-The mutations prevent keratins from forming the strong network of filaments that normally gives skin cells strength and resilience.
-As a result, even normal activities like walking can cause cells to break down, ultimately leading to the painful blisters and calluses that are the most debilitating features of the disorder.
+The mutations change the affected keratin proteins in ways that are still not fully understood.
+As a result, even normal activities like walking can cause cells to break down, ultimately leading to painful blisters and calluses that are the most debilitating features of the disorder.